leomotors/anime-captcha/CONTRIBUTING.md

 Make sure it is usable, Pictures from Wikipedia likely can't be displayed

-If you are able to run it locally (which you need vercel account and project to do that) There is Debug Tools to check if photos are displaying correctly
+Run locally and visit /debug to check if all picture works.
+(Warning: This reveals all the answer)

 ### Custom Image